 Intro to the software

-The TX Modular system includes many of the modules commonly found in synths and samplers, such as: sample & loop players, synth waveform generators, envelope generators, LFOs, filters, and step sequencers plus many more (see List of All Modules).
+The TX Modular system includes many different modules such as: waveform generators, multi-track & step sequencers, sample & loop players, envelope generators, wavetable synths, filters, noise generators, LFOs, delays, compressors, gates, flangers, pitch-shifters, reverbs, vocoders, distortion, ring modulation, file recorders and file players, plus many more (see List of All Modules).

 The user can choose which modules to use and build these into a "system", adding audio files for samples and loops.